Archict/firewall/README.md

 If you choose to use firewall checker, then you must provide these 2 tags:

 - `provider` ➡ One of the previously defined provider
 - `roles` ➡ An array of string.
-User must have one these roles to access resource
+User must have one of these roles to access resource

 Then you can define the behavior with one these rules (only one):